 For now, let us just clarify that there’s so much more to yoga than doing some yoga poses.
 But in our busy society there’s no time for a whole other way of living.
 We just want the quick benefits: become more flexible, more active, and have less stress.

-But this hasn’t answered our question: why should more men do yoga?
+But this hasn’t answered our question: Is yoga for men?

 I think we can say that most men want to become stronger, faster, fitter, right?